sylvaincom/sylvaincom/README.md

 ### Hi there, I'm Sylvain Combettes 👋

 Since September 2024, I have been a Machine Learning Product Engineer at [:probabl.](https://probabl.ai/), the official brand operator of [scikit-learn](https://scikit-learn.org/stable/).
-I contribute to building the _Data Scientist Companion_ to empower data scientists and companies in mastering their entire data lifecycle.
+I contribute to designing and developing a data scientist companion to empower data scientists and companies in mastering their entire data lifecycle.
-Feel free to contact me if you are interested in such a product!
+Feel free to reach out to me if you are interested in such a product!

 Previously, I was a PhD student, at the Centre Borelli research lab from Ecole Normale Supérieure Paris-Saclay, where I worked on machine learning applied to time series, under the supervision of Laurent Oudre and Charles Truong.
 More precisely, my research focused on symbolic representation for time series, as well as distance measures on them.